penn-cnt/scalp_deep-learning/README.md

                         CSV            : Use a comma separated file of files to read in. (default) MANUAL         : Manually enter filepaths.
                         GLOB           : Use Python glob to select all files that follow a user inputted pattern.
   --n_input N_INPUT     Limit number of files read in.
-Useful for testing.
+Useful for testing or working in batches.
+  --n_offset N_OFFSET   Offset the files read in.
+Useful for testing or working in batch.
-  --dtype {EDF}         Choose an option:
+  --project {SCALP_00}  Choose an option:
+                        SCALP_00       : Basic scalp processing pipeline. (bjprager 10/2023)
+  --multithread         Multithread flag.
+  --ncpu NCPU           Number of CPUs to use if multithread.

+Data Chunking Options:
-                        EDF            : EDF file formats. (default) --t_start T_START     Time in seconds to start data collection.
+  --t_start T_START     Time in seconds to start data collection.
   --t_end T_END         Time in seconds to end data collection. (-1 represents the end of the file.)
   --t_window T_WINDOW   List of window sizes, effectively setting multiple t_start and t_end for a single file.
-  --multithread         Multithread flag.
-  --ncpu NCPU           Number of CPUs to use if multithread.
+  --t_overlap T_OVERLAP
+                        If you want overlapping time windows, this is the fraction of t_window overlapping.

+Input datatype Options:
+  --datatype {EDF}      Choose an option:
+                        EDF            : Read in EDF data.

 Channel label Options:
   --channel_list {HUP1020,RAW}